Jmete/youtube-dislikes/README.md

 - A pre-trained Random Forest model that can be used to classify youtube videos.
 - A pipeline that can download and process data, train the model, and export it.
 - A web app to easily use the model.
-- We also have a blog where we discuss our findings in more detail and provide visualizations.
+- We also have a blog where we discuss our findings in more detail and provide visualizations.1

 Note: If you don't want to run the pipeline.
 You can use either the web app, or download the provided rf_clf.joblib.pkl classifier model and skip to the inference section below.